hainzuuu/Payroll-Management-System-for-Zelin-Cafe/README.md

 # Payroll Management System

 ## Overview
-This Payroll Management System was developed as a project during my second year of college for the subject Application Development and Emerging Technologies in IT.
-Built using C# and Visual Studio, the system provides an efficient way to track employee work hours and manage payroll calculations.
-It features two interfaces: one for employees and another for administrators.
+A C#-based payroll management system with separate interfaces for employees and administrators, designed to efficiently track work hours and manage payroll calculations.

 ## Features